 If you have all these factors singing in unison, you’re well ahead of the game.
 If not, these are ways to get going in a positive direction.
 Remember, no one likes bad content.
 The trick is to position your organization to do better and keep that positive momentum going as your content program builds.
 I promise it’ll be worth the effort.

-An all-around fabulous marketing veteran of corporate and nonprofit sectors, Paulette is an enthusiastic champion of the written word, and has a strong background in marketing writing, strategy and communications, and was also an award-winning media buyer-planner for top brands.
+An all-around fabulous marketing veteran of both corporate and nonprofit sectors, and principal at Media Goddess Inc., Paulette is an enthusiastic champion of the written word.
+She has a strong background in content marketing, writing and strategy, and was also an award-winning media buyer-planner for top brands.